thegworld/gtx-browser/docs/security/rules.md

 # Security rules

-This is a list of the security policies Chromium has published.
+This is a list of the security policies GTx Browser has published.

 * [Rule of Two](rule-of-2.md) - don't handle untrustworthy data in the browser process in an unsafe language